Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image: Experiments

 \subsection{Experimental Settings}

 \textbf{Training Setup:} We train the full model on 8 NVIDIA RTX A6000 GPUs for 100 epochs using AdamW optimizer with an initial learning rate of $1\times10^{-4}$ and a cosine annealing schedule.
+During training, we randomly sample the noise level for each input.
 The input resolution is set to $H=W=512$ with patch size $p=8$, and the Gaussian color basis uses $\texttt{sh\_degree}=0$.
 During training, after decoding Gaussian parameters $\hat{\mathbf{g}}_{1}$, we render 8 multi-view images at $512\times512$; together with 4 multi-view images decoded by the VAE branch (also at $512\times512$), they are jointly supervised against ground-truth views.
-We set $\lambda_{2}=1$ and $\lambda_{\mathrm{p}}=0.5$ in Eq.~(6).
-Unless otherwise specified, we use batch size 6 under the standard training setting, while training with the VAE decoder branch uses batch size 4 due to memory constraints.
+We set $\lambda_{\mathrm{AVAS}}=1$, $\lambda_{2}=1$ and $\lambda_{\mathrm{p}}=0.5$.
+Unless otherwise specified, we use batch size 6 under the standard training setting.
 The total training time is approximately 2 days.

+\textbf{Inference-Time Setup:} For the efficiency comparison, we measure all methods on a single NVIDIA RTX A6000 GPU, excluding one-time model-loading overhead.
+The reported latency covers the full process from receiving the input image, including preprocessing, to producing the final 3D reconstruction.
+We use 5 step denoising for inference unless otherwise specified for its best reconstruction quality.

-\textbf{Datasets:} To build a comprehensive and reliable evaluation from complementary perspectives, we select two different datasets for benchmarking.
-From NeRSemble V2 ~\cite{nersemble}, we select 43 identities with rich expressions, and for each identity we use 16 viewpoints to evaluate face reconstruction quality.
-We further construct an evaluation subset from AnyHead with 16 identities covering diverse expressions; each identity contains 80 viewpoints spanning pitch angles from $-20^{\circ}$ to $20^{\circ}$, with dense surrounding views around the head, enabling a more comprehensive evaluation of full-head reconstruction performance.
+\textbf{Datasets:} We use three datasets for evaluation.
+For comparison with existing baselines, we select 43 identities with rich expressions from NeRSemble~\cite{nersemble}, using 16 viewpoints per identity to evaluate face reconstruction quality.
+We also construct an evaluation subset from Ava-256~\cite{ava-256} with 40 identities covering diverse expressions and 80 viewpoints densely surrounding each head.
+For the ablation studies, we additionally select 40 heads from AnyHead, each with 80 multi-view images, to evaluate the contributions of our model components under comprehensive full-head view coverage.